Viewing this page on your device?

-These fun and easy visual motor activities for toddlers and preschoolers will help work on their hand-eye coordination and visual focusing and tracking skills.
+These fun and easy visual motor activities for toddlers and preschoolers will help work on their hand-eye coordination as well as their visual focusing and tracking skills.

 A toddler will spend a lot of time touching, poking and prodding, all of which are activities where the eyes alert the brain that there is something that looks interesting and to "please send the hands along to find out more".

-The eyes are in a sense guiding the hands in those exploratory activities, but the eyes will not necessarily stay focused on the object that is being picked up, prodded, poked or touched.
+Although the eyes may guide the hands in initiating these activities, the eyes don't necessarily stay focused on the object that is being picked up, prodded, poked or touched.

 Click on the links below to jump to each activity on this page.

 Playing with trains on a track like this toddler is doing, is a good eye-hand coordination activity.
 The ridges on the track help his little hands to keep the train on the track.

 Using a car mat is also good, if you play alongside your child and encourage him or her to drive the car on the road without going off!

 If you don’t have a shop-bought car mat, make one out of a large sheet